Product Guide

 6. Product is delivered (download link emailed) and fulfillment status updates to Completed.

 Pro Tip: Check your Orders page regularly, especially after launching a new product or running a promotion.
-Seeing orders come in gives you immediate feedback on how your products are performing and whether customers are completing the checkout process successfully.
+It's a quick way to see whether customers are completing checkout successfully.

 Was this article helpful?